mouradboutrid/geometry_dash_RL/docs/geode_integration.rst

 **Alternatives**:

 - Direct DLL injection: Risky, requires binary patching
-- Memory hacking via Cheat Engine: Slow, unreliable
+- Memory hacking via Cheat Engine: Slow, unreliable (I try it, It failed for portals, pads, and orbs, also for gravity and is_mini ...)
 - **Geode**: Safe, official, well-maintained ✓

 Geode provides: